JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I pushed back and pushed back and shouted, “Todd!
 Todd!
 Todd!”
 It seemed to go on forever but had to be about 7 seconds in hell.
 As I struggled some people laughed while others shouted, “Todd, stop!
 Todd, stop!”

+Nobody attempted to pull Todd off of me as we both slammed into the reception counter in the hallway, but after a while I managed to shove Todd away from me.

+As he took a few steps back towards the entrance to the place, he was giddly smiling and giggling saying, “Thanks Jack!
+Thanks Jack!” repeatedly

 ***